alphamg2003/osu_mg_solitary/README.md

 # osu!
 Mg: Revival (Season 2)
 The only active core project of osu!
 Gacha Club revival, that brings self-made characters created from Gacha Club to osu! game.
 The new season of osu!
 Gacha Club.
+This new adventure will start at 08/03/2026 (GMT+7)